crownstone/website/business/05-indoor-positioning.md

 group: [navigation-business-submenu]
 skip-newsletter: true
 background-image: banner-indoor-positioning-b2b
+permalink: business/indoor-positioning/
 banner-caption: Indoor positioning
 architecture:
-  - title: Wireless fingerprinting
+  - title: Wireless fingerprints
     description: The algorithms run on the smartphone.
-The integration of this SDK is moderately complex.
-The SDK implements fingerprinting.
-Localization can be very accurate but it requires training.
+The integration of the Crownstone mobile fingerprinting SDK is moderately complex.
+Localization can be very accurate but is labor-intensive.
+It requires training the algorithm per room for different smartphones.
     image: /images/indoor-positioning-b2b/smartphone.svg
     image-alt: smartphone
   - title: In-network localization
-    description: The algorithms run on the Crownstone network.
-The integration of this SDK is relatively simple.
-The smartphone only has to function as an iBeacon.
+    description: The algorithms run on the Crownstone mesh.
+The integration of the Crownstone mobile iBeacon SDK is relatively simple.
+Localization can be less accurate.
+This setup requires a hub to get the localization data towards your servers.
+This can also localize tags (no SDK required).
     image: /images/indoor-positioning-b2b/network.svg
     image-alt: network
   - title: Crownstone as iBeacons
-    description: The default localization mechanisms on a smartphone are used and the Crownstones are configured as iBeacons.
+    description: The default localization mechanisms on a smartphone are used.
+No Crownstone SDK is required.
+The Crownstones are configured as normal iBeacons.
+Localization accuracy depends on the smartphone libraries your developer use.
     image: /images/indoor-positioning-b2b/ibeacons.svg
     image-alt: iBeacons
-  - title: Hub localization
+  - title: Centralized localization
-    description: Information about tags or phones is communicated over Bluetooth mesh to a hub where the algorithms run for positioning.
+    description: The algorithms run on a Crownstone hub or in the cloud.
+Proximity information is communicated over Bluetooth mesh to a hub.
+Localization in real-time might be challenging (expect multiple second delays).
+This can also localize tags (no SDK required).
     image: /images/indoor-positioning-b2b/tag.svg
     image-alt: ble tag
 solutions:
-  - description: Support for the app developers to integrate our SDK
+  - description: Support for the app developers to integrate our SDKs.
     image: /images/indoor-positioning-b2b/sdk.svg
     image-alt: sdk
-  - description: Hubs and servers and implement an interface towards a backend
+  - description: Hubs and servers.
+We can provide hardware and cloud services.
+We can implement an uplink towards a custom interface on your backend.
     image: /images/indoor-positioning-b2b/hub.svg
     image-alt: hub
-  - description: Software updates and security patches for the firmware
+  - description: Software updates and security patches for firmware over-the-air.
     image: /images/indoor-positioning-b2b/firmware.svg
     image-alt: firmware
 software-modules:
-  - description: Monitoring services on which nodes are up through internet-connected hubs.
+  - description: We can provide monitoring or maintenance services about Crownstones, the Crownstone network, hubs, or other hardware if required.
     image: /images/indoor-positioning-b2b/monitoring.svg
     image-alt: monitoring
-  - description: We can build dashboards if there is no application partner.
+  - description: We can build dashboards if you have no application partner.
     image: /images/indoor-positioning-b2b/dashboard.svg
     image-alt: dashboards
-  - description: We can build apps if there is no app development partner
+  - description: We can build apps if you have no app development partner.
     image: /images/indoor-positioning-b2b/apps.svg
     image-alt: apps
-  - description: We can integrate with building automation or energy management systems
+  - description: We can integrate with building automation or energy management systems.
     image: /images/indoor-positioning-b2b/building.svg
     image-alt: building
-  - description: Possible to integrate with Bluetooth sensors without an intermediate platform
+  - description: We can directly integrate with Bluetooth sensors from any nearby Crownstone making any potentional Bluetooth sensor part of your smart building.
     image: /images/indoor-positioning-b2b/sensor.svg
     image-alt: sensor
 areas: